 European Parliament and Council regulation 1774/2002 establishes the health rules concerning animal by-products not intended for human consumption.
-Animal products not intended for human consumption (pet food, feed of ruminant and non-ruminant cattle, or for fertilizers and crop substrates), must also be accompanied by a declaration of compliance with EU regulation 999/2001, and by additional statements in compliance with the following French ministerial decrees:

-- a) Animal products for feed of ruminant cattle: French ministerial decree dated July 18, 2006, relating to the ban of some animal proteins in feed and processing of bovine feed (Article 10 and Annex 1.1). - b) Animal products for feed of non-ruminant cattle: French ministerial decree dated July 18, 2006, relating to the ban of some animal proteins in feed and processing of bovine feed (Article 10 and Annex 1.2).
+Animal products not intended for human consumption (pet food, feed of ruminant and non-ruminant cattle, or for fertilizers and crop substrates), must also be accompanied by a declaration of compliance with EU regulation 999/2001, and by additional statements in compliance with the following French ministerial decrees for Animal products for feed of ruminant and non cattle: French ministerial decree dated July 18, 2006, relating to the ban of some animal proteins in feed and processing of bovine feed (Annex 1).